 Jim Hague

-Jim Hague is a Lecturer in the Physics and Astronomy department at The Open University with interdisciplinary research interests in theoretical physics.
+Jim Hague is a Senior Lecturer in the Department of Physical Sciences at The Open University with interdisciplinary research interests in theoretical physics.
 His main research activity is many body physics (both quantum and classical).
-He has worked on electron-phonon interactions and strong electronic interactions to investigate phenomena such as superconductors and Mott insulators.
-Recently, he has applied statistical physics techniques to problems in medicine and society, with the aim of gaining insight into embolic stroke, voter patterns, transport and path formation.
-He is also interested in the application of information theory techniques to advanced data analysis.
+He works on electron-phonon interactions and strong electronic interactions to investigate materials such as superconductors, Mott insulators and graphene (theoretical condensed matter physics).
+He also works on stroke forecasting (bio-medical physics / mathematical biology) and cold atom quantum simulators (interdisciplinary condensed matter / atomic physics).

 Please follow the links on the sidebar for research details and a publication list.